junxit/us-congress-bills-110/metadata.md

 - Rep. Jackson-Lee, Sheila [D-TX-18] (J000032)
 - Del.
 Bordallo, Madeleine Z. [D-GU-At Large] (B001245)
 - Rep. Davis, Artur [D-AL-7] (D000602)
+- Rep. Miller, Brad [D-NC-13] (M001154)
+- Rep. Sires, Albio [D-NJ-13] (S001165)
+- Rep. Davis, Danny K. [D-IL-7] (D000096)
+- Rep. Farr, Sam [D-CA-17] (F000030)
+- Rep. English, Phil [R-PA-3] (E000187)
+- Rep. Capuano, Michael E. [D-MA-8] (C001037)
+- Rep. Engel, Eliot L. [D-NY-17] (E000179)
+- Rep. Putnam, Adam H. [R-FL-12] (P000586)
+- Rep. McCollum, Betty [D-MN-4] (M001143)

 ## Committees (1)

 - House — Foreign Affairs Committee

+## Recorded votes (1)

+- 2007-01-30 — [House 110-1-62](votes/house-110-1-0062.md) — On Motion to Suspend the Rules and Agree, as Amended — **Passed** (426–0)

 ## Actions

 - 2007-01-04 — Introduced in House
 - 2007-01-04 — Introduced in House
 - 2007-01-04 — Referred to the House Committee on Foreign Affairs.
+- 2007-01-23 — Committee Agreed to Seek Consideration Under Suspension of the Rules, (Amended) by Unanimous Consent.
+- 2007-01-23 — Committee Consideration and Mark-up Session Held.
+- 2007-01-30 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-01-30 — Considered as unfinished business. (consideration: CR H1018-1019)
+- 2007-01-30 — Considered under suspension of the rules. (consideration: CR H995-1000)
+- 2007-01-30 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+24.
+- 2007-01-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-01-30 — Mr. Lantos moved to suspend the rules and agree to the resolution, as amended.
+- 2007-01-30 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 426 - 0 (Roll no. 62). (text: CR H995-996)
+- 2007-01-30 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 426 - 0 (Roll no. 62).(text: CR H995-996)